STRATEGIC FORESIGHT

 • Final Report

 Effective solution making is sharpened by establishing metrics and goals.
-Throughout this project, we have augmented our deliverables with training, allowing the City to also increase its own capacity for ongoing Foresight research and Scenario Planning.
+Throughout this project, we augmented our deliverables with training, allowing the City to increase its own capacity for ongoing Foresight research and Scenario Planning.

 KSD_vancouver Template graphics

-Scenarios
+Future Scenarios

 images2